awsdocs/aws-lambda-developer-guide/doc_source/nodejs-handler.md

 The second argument is the [context object](nodejs-context.md), which contains information about the invocation, function, and execution environment\.
 In the preceding example, the function gets the name of the [log stream](nodejs-logging.md) from the context object and returns it to the invoker\.

-The third argument, `callback`, is a function that you can call in [non\-async functions](#nodejs-handler-sync) to send a response\.
+The third argument, `callback`, is a function that you can call in [non\-async handlers](#nodejs-handler-sync) to send a response\.
 The callback function takes two arguments: an `Error` and a response\.
 When you call it, Lambda waits for the event loop to be empty and then returns the response or error to the invoker\.
 The response object must be compatible with `JSON.stringify`\.

-For async functions, you return a response, error, or promise to the runtime instead of using `callback`\.
+For async handlers, you return a response, error, or promise to the runtime instead of using `callback`\.

-## Async Functions<a name="nodejs-handler-async"></a>
+## Async Handlers<a name="nodejs-handler-async"></a>

-For async functions, you can use `return` and `throw` to send a response or error, respectively\.
+For async handlers, you can use `return` and `throw` to send a response or error, respectively\.
 Functions must use the `async` keyword to use these methods to return a response or error\.

 If your code performs an asynchronous task, return a promise to make sure that it finishes running\.
 When you resolve or reject the promise, Lambda sends the response or error to the invoker\.

-**Example index\.js File – HTTP Request with Async Function and Promises**
+**Example index\.js File – HTTP Request with Async Handler and Promises**

 ```
 const https = require('https')